spotify-research/tot/README.md

 ### Description

-Data can be downloaded using [this link](data.jsonl), which is a JSONL file with one information need per line.
+Data can be downloaded using [this link](data.jsonl.zip), which is a zipped JSONL file with one information need per line.
 You can view an example docuument [here](#example-document).
 Each field and accompanying description is outlined in the table below:

 | Field Name                                     | Type                | Description                                                                                                                                          |
 |------------------------------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|